S. Subramaniam (footballer): Injury

-In 2012, Subramaniam has got knee ligament injury ACL (anterior cruciate ligament) after colliding with an ATM player, Hairuddin Omar in 2012 Malaysia Cup final.
-He had undergone surgery in Kuala Lumpur Sports Medicine Centre (KLSMC), Damansara and require at least six months recovery before can return to the field.
+In 2012, Subramaniam got the anterior cruciate ligament injury after colliding with an ATM player, Hairuddin Omar, in 2012 Malaysia Cup final.

 International career

 Subramaniam has earned national caps at various age levels.
 He was part of the Malaysia Under-23 side that played in the Olympic qualifiers between February and June 2007.
 Upon his return from that assignment, Subramaniam was then called up for training with the senior team.

 He has also captained the Under-23 side on several occasions.

-He played at the 2007 Sea Games campaign, starting beside Aidil Zafuan at the heart of Malaysian defence during the final group game against Singapore, and had a terrible time trying to mark out Singaporean, Khairul Amri.
+He played at the 2007 SEA Games campaign, starting beside Aidil Zafuan at the heart of Malaysian defence during the final group game against Singapore, and had a terrible time trying to mark out Singaporean, Khairul Amri.

 He made his senior debut against Indonesia on 6 June 2008.
 He also played for the Malaysia XI squad against Chelsea at Shah Alam Stadium on 29 July 2008.
 He was also included in the national squads that played in the 2008 Merdeka Tournament and 2008 Myanmar Grand Royal Challenge Cup.